 The tenement area is covered by recent alluvial cover which would mask any laterite formed by weathering of these units (see Figure 2).

-Previous exploration for nickel, cobalt and PGE's across the application area was carried out by ASX listed companies Eagle Eye Metals Limited (now Firefinch Limited ASX:FFX) and Celsius Resources Limited (ASX:CLA).
+The most recent exploration for nickel, cobalt and PGE's across the application area was carried out by ASX listed Celsius Resources Limited (ASX:CLA).